Nilum200/movie-rec-rec-movie/Readme.txt

 Create the search function that returns data within data structures: COMPLETE.

+Create a database of films in at least three different genres: INCOMPLETE.

 -- BONUS ROUND --

 Prompt the user to give input and check for films with specific tags: INCOMPLETE.